-- 1. With the tractor parked on a firm, level surface, place the deck lift lever in the top notch (highest position) and rotate the blade nearest the discharge chute so that it is parallel with the tractor. - 2.
-Measure the distance from the front of the blade tip to the ground and the rear of the blade tip to the ground. - 3.
-The first measurement taken should be between 1/4" and 3/8" less than the second measurement. - 4.
-Determine the approximate distance necessary for proper adjustment and proceed, if necessary, to the next step. - 5.
-From the front of the tractor, loosen the outermost hex lock nut on the end of the deck hanger rod.
-See Figure 14. - 6.
-Tighten the inner hex nut against the front hanger bracket to raise the front of the deck; loosen the hex nut to lower the front of the deck.
-See Figure 14.
+- With the tractor parked on a firm, level surface, place the deck lift lever in the top notch (highest position) and rotate the blade nearest the discharge chute so that it is parallel with the tractor. - Measure the distance from the front of the blade tip to the ground and the rear of the blade tip to the ground. - The first measurement taken should be between 1/4" and 3/8" less than the second measurement. - Determine the approximate distance necessary for proper adjustment and proceed, if necessary, to the next step. - From the front of the tractor, loosen the outermost hex lock nut on the end of the deck hanger rod.
+See Figure 9. - Tighten the inner hex nut front against the front hanger bracket to raise the front of the deck; loosen the hex nut to lower the front of the deck.
+See Figure 9.

-7. Retighten the outer lock nut against the inner hex nut when proper adjustment is achieved.
+• Retighten the two lock nuts against the inner hex nuts when proper adjustment is achieved.